InvalidValue

 expects(value) → boolean

-equals to or is included in info.expected
+Returns true if value equals to or is included in info.expected.
+Otherwise false.

-Recommended for using alongside of InvalidValue.check
+Recommended for using alongside of InvalidValue.check method.

 Parameters:

-Name | Type | Description |
+| Name | Type | Description |

 value |